jpschewe/fll-sw/scoring/docs/MinnesotaNotes.md

 Public Wireless
 ==============

+*This is still experimental and not in general use yet.*

 Setup of public wireless.
 Each server needs to be matched with a public router.
 This router is configured specifically for the specified server.

 Setup of public routers